-Further, the OSM modification allows a hide to be sold "with or without claws attached" and will allow a subsistence user who removes a claw to incorporate it into a handicraft to then sell the hide.8
+Further, the OSM modification allows a hide to be sold "with or without claws attached" and will allow a subsistence user who removes a claw to incorporate it into a handicraft to then sell the hide.13

-Finally, the OSM modification removes from Federal regulations the requirements in some areas of Alaska that at the time of sealing the ADF&G-authorized sealing official must remove and retain the skin of the head and the front claws of the bear hide.
-This will align Federal sealing regulations in these areas with current ADF&G sealing regulations.
+Finally, the OSM modification removes from Federal regulations the requirements in some areas of Alaska that at the time of sealing the ADF&G-authorized sealing official must remove and retain the skin of the head and the front claws of the bear hide.14 This allows federally qualified subsistence users who harvest bears under Federal regulations by a State subsistence registration permit to retain the skin of the head and front claws, so they can either incorporate them into handicrafts or sell whole, intact hides.

-Current Federal edible meat salvage requirements10 will likely protect brown bears from over harvest.
-Edible meat for a brown bear means the meat of the front quarter and hindquarters and meat along the backbone (backstrap).11 Other tools exist for the Board to use if harvests rise above sustainable yields in an area.
-These tools include reducing hunting seasons and placing monetary caps on sales on a region-by-region bases.
+Current Federal edible meat salvage requirements15 will likely protect brown bears from over harvest.
+Edible meat for a brown bear means the meat of the front quarter and hindquarters and meat along the backbone (backstrap).16 Other tools exist for the Board to use if harvests rise above sustainable yields